TheAmazingElys/NeuralBandit/README.md

 ### TODO List
 #### NeuralBandit Paper
-* Implementation of NeuralBandit1 (it could be useful!)
-* Implementation of NeuralBandit2
+* Implementation of NeuralBandit.A and .B
 * Adding concept drift to the Game

 #### BanditForest Paper